canonical/checkbox/docs/tutorial/using-checkbox/remote.rst

 .. code-block:: none

-    Finalizing session that hasn't been submitted anywhere: remote-2023-07-21T07.26.58
+    Finalising session that hasn't been submitted anywhere: remote-2023-07-21T07.26.58

 This means the test session ``remote-2023-07-21T07.26.58`` has been completed and it was not uploaded to the Certification website.